code-lab-org/nost-tools/docs/source/operators_guide/modules/localBroker.rst

 Initializing a Solace Event Broker with Docker Compose
 ------------------------------------------------------

 This tutorial specifically makes use of a Docker container for setting up the broker.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
-In order to use the Docker Compose commands described, one of the following must be installed:
+In order to use the Docker Compose commands described, one of the following can be installed:

 	* `Docker Desktop for Windows <https://docs.docker.com/desktop/install/windows-install/>`_ with at least 2 GiB of memory dedicated to Docker Engine.